Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 Q: What happened here?
 Q: Was it useful?
-Q: Does this make better CSS code?
+Q: Does this make a better CSS code?

 ## Homework: Start your Framework - Fonts

 The goal of this assignment is to start your CSS Framework.
 This assignment will continue through the next few classes.
 You'll be adding features with each new assignment until it is complete.

 [Start your Framework: Fonts ](../Assignments/assignment-05-framework-fonts.md) Clarify what you are doing by looking at what other people are doing who are doing the same thing.
 Check out this awesome list of CSS Frameworks.